 My go-to resource is SEMrush’s position tracking tool, which lets you enter in your site domain and the keywords you’re targeting.
 They’ll watch your position for those given keywords, and let you know where you stand, alongside how difficult those keywords are and what your potential visibility is.
 This is incredibly valuable knowledge that can help you make sure your keyword strategy is on point and track your progress.

 Content marketing can be incredibly effective.
 It can help you increase site traffic, improve your keyword ranking positions, establish relationships and authority, give you backlinks that boost domain authority, and even generate leads and sales.
 Any given blog post, webinar, or lead magnet can even accomplish all of the above when optimized correctly.

-Make sure that the time, money, and effort your putting into your content marketing campaigns is worthwhile so you can actually see those results by carefully tracking the right KPIs.
+Make sure that the time, money, and effort you put into your content marketing campaigns is worthwhile so you can actually see those results by carefully tracking the right KPIs.
 The metrics discussed above all are important to help you assess the quality and relevance of your content, along with getting a solid idea of how it stands up to what’s already out there.
 Take some time to dig around in Google Analytics and keep an eye on the metrics, and you’ll stay heading in the right direction.

 Need some help with your content marketing management?
 Get in touch with us here and see what we can do for you.

 What do you think?
 Which content marketing KPIs are most important for your business?
 What metrics do you think are the most telling?
 Share your thoughts and questions in the comments below!

 Read up here on more ways to improve your website’s content and watch your KPIs start to climb: